JacobSampson/mls_scraper/README.md

 *The following are my best interpretations of the field types and units from gathered listings*

+Empty values in the dataset are either blank or `None`

 | Column | Description | Type | Units |
 | :--------------------------- |:----------------------------------------------------------|:----------------------------------------------------------:| :---: |
 | pid | Unique ID for property listing | `string` | |